 Sec.
-105. Special Immigrant Juvenile Fee.
+100005.
+Special Immigrant Juvenile Fee.

-This section requires an alien who files an application for Special Immigrant Juvenile (SIJ) status to pay a \$500 fee if reunification with one parent or legal guardian is possible.
+This section requires an alien, parent, or legal guardian of an alien who files an application for Special Immigrant Juvenile (SIJ) status to pay a \$250 fee.
 Fees collected under this section will be directed to the Treasury for deficit reduction.

 Sec.
-106. Temporary Protected Status Fee.
+100006.
+Temporary Protected Status Fee.

-This section requires a \$500 fee for an alien who files an application for TPS and who has not been admitted to the U.S. or who entered the U.S. on a temporary visa but who failed to comply with the terms of the visa, including by not complying with the period of authorized stay.
+This section requires a \$500 fee for an alien who files an application for TPS.
 Fees collected under this section will be directed to the Treasury for deficit reduction.

 Sec.
-107. Visa Integrity Fee.
+100007.
+Visa Integrity Fee.